How the lowly mushroom is becoming a nutritional star

 In 1928 Alexander Fleming accidentally discovered penicillin produced from a fungal contaminant in a petri dish.
 This discovery was pivotal to the start of a revolution in medicine that saved countless lives from bacterial infections.
 Perhaps fungi will be key to a more subtle, but no less important, revolution through ergo produced by mushrooms.
 Perhaps then we can fulfill the admonition of Hippocrates to “let food be thy medicine.”Comment on this article

-Robert Beelman does not work for, consult, own shares in or receive funding from any company or organisation that would benefit from this article, and has disclosed no relevant affiliations beyond their academic appointment.
+Robert Beelman does not work for, consult, own shares in or receive funding from any company or organization that would benefit from this article, and has disclosed no relevant affiliations beyond their academic appointment.